sajmoni/dotfiles/README.md

 3. **Local configs**

-There is a "local" untracked equivalent of configs.
+There are "local" untracked configs.
 Put stuff here that you don't want to share.

 - `~/.local.gitconfig`
 - `~/.local.zshrc`